intel/ipu-opi-plugins/docs/ocp-deployment.md

 # Intel IPU Plugin deployment and tesing on Openshift cluster

 ## Assumptions:
-- Working OCP cluster with at least oen Worker node with IPU with MEV-1.2
+- Working OCP cluster with at least one Worker node with IPU with MEV-1.2
 - RHEL 9.4 is running on IPU ACC and Red Hat subscription is enabled
 - ACC has internet access
-- An image registry is configured and running to host container images that is accessible from the OCP enviroment and microshift running on ACC
+- An image registry is configured and running to host container images that is accessible from the OCP environment and microshift running on ACC

 ## Clone this repository